Carr Green Prospectus & Admissions Arrangements

-Admissions to the school are administered by Calderdale Local Authority, details can be found here.
-The published admission limit is 45 children for the reception year at our school.
+Admissions and appeals to our school are administered by Calderdale Local Authority, details can be found here.
+The published admission limit is 45 children per year group at our school.

 Admissions to Reception – children are presently admitted to school at the beginning of the school year (September 1 to

 August 31) in which their fifth birthday falls.
 Parents seeking a place at the school should register their interest with the school office.
 All parents registering an interest at our school will be invited to an 'Open Day' where there is the opportunity to hear more about our school and have a look around, this is usually in the November before the child is due to start school and before the application process opens.
-Places are offered by the local authority, around Easter.
-If your child is offered a place you will be invited to an Information Evening where you will have the opportunity to meet the staff and visit the classrooms and return all paper work.
+Places are offered by the local authority in April.
+If your child is offered a place you will be invited to an Information Evening where you will have the opportunity to meet the staff, visit the classrooms and return all paper work.
 Your child will also be invited to visit and spend time in their new class before they start in September.